Baby Bottle Cleaning: Safe Methods, Hygiene Tips & Routines

 The Importance of Bottle Hygiene

-You need to wash bottles thoroughly after each use, removing any milk residue that could harbor bacteria.
-Opt for bottles made from safe materials, like BPA-free plastics or glass, to guarantee your baby’s safety.
+Wash bottles thoroughly after each use to remove any milk residue that could harbor bacteria.
+Choose bottles made from safe materials, like BPA-free plastics or glass, to protect your baby from harmful chemicals.

 Common Challenges Parents Face